Function Node

 return { value: 'Total Replacement' }

-If that were the entire contents of a Function Node with no Function Scope Path
+If the above were the entire contents of a Function Node with no Function Scope Path

-provided, the payload after the execution of the Function Node would always be the object:
+provided, the payload after the execution of the Function Node would entirely be replaced and be the object:

 { "value": "Total Replacement" }